Home > Apparel

 On the other end of the spectrum, MuskOx is oversized and has no pleating.
 The roomy cut still allows great mobility to reach and work without feeling too big.

 When making a purchase, let your use case guide you to the right flannel fit.
 And if it’s a work shirt, consider sizing down for everyday wear.
 As an example, Filson work shirts are typically sized just short of Arnold Schwarzenegger.
-We always have to buy one size down when looking at Filson. &SONS Yukon Field flannel shares a lot of the same merits we like about Filson but the off-the-shelf fit is spot on.
+We always have to buy one size down when looking at Filson. &SONS Yukon Field flannel shares a lot of the same merits we like about Filson, but unlike Filson, the off-the-shelf fit is spot on with &SONS.

 Note that this review covers the best flannel shirts for men.
 Looking for a women’s flannel?
 We have another flannel buyer’s guide specifically for women.